textpattern/textpattern.github.io/tags/file_download_list.md

 : **Default:** unset.

 `sort="by what and order"`
-: How to sort the resulting list.
+: How to sort the resulting file list.
+Specify a value from the ones below, followed by a space and then add either `asc` or `desc` to sort in ascending or descending order, respectively.
 : **Values:** \\
 `id`. \\
 `filename`. \\